ovatimee/Ecommerce-Store/README.md

-This is the frontend for a fully reponsive modern online store I'm rebuilding this store with MERN Stack, This repo will be updated soon.
+This is the frontend for a fully reponsive modern online store I'm rebuilding this store with PERN Stack(PostgreSQL, EspressJS React and Node) , This repo will be updated soon.
 For now you can checkout the live site from the link above

 ### **Here's Some Screenshots of The Project**